chesko256/Arissa/readmes/arissa_TWR_readme.txt

 Troubleshooting
 ==================================

-"I can't talk to Arissa during the first part of her quest outside of Falkreath.
-It says 'This person is busy.' and people are still around her."
-Wait a few more seconds.
-This scene can sometimes be slow to proceed.

-"I told Arissa to relax into casual wear, but strange graphical errors appeared / it looks like she has a skin disease."
-See "Attire", above.

 "I lost Arissa!
 I can't find her!"
-Don't panic!
 If Arissa disappears, you can:
- * Keep walking.
-If you lost her while walking across Tamriel, she should spring behind you soon while you're not looking.
+ * Fast travel to another location and see if she re-appears
+ * Wait one in-game hour
- * If you told her to Wait and forgot where, she will return to the Dead Man's Drink in Falkreath after 2 days and will give up.
+ * If you told her to Wait and forgot where, she will return to the Dead Man's Drink in Falkreath after 2 days.
  * If you dismissed her, she will be waiting in the Dead Man's Drink in Falkreath.
  * If you told her to roam freely while in a city, leave the city.
 She will run to you.
 You may need to wait an hour for her to catch up to you.
+ * If none of these solve the problem, open the console and type "set RecoverArissa to 1" and she will be returned to you in a few seconds.

 "Arissa said "Excuse me" when I bumped into her, and then cowered, as if frightened."
 This is a known issue that is part of her "avoidance" package to try to get her out of your way when you bump into her.